 I have developed a science writing course, which is an elective of the University of California Berkley Extension Post-Baccalaureate Certificate Program in Writing and of the Professional Writing Certificate Program.
-It will be taught during the Fall 2019 semester from 6:30 pm-9:30 pm at the UC Berkeley Extension Golden Bear Center (1995 University Ave, Berkeley, classroom 201).
+It is taught annually at the UC Berkeley Extension Golden Bear Center (1995 University Ave, Berkeley, classroom 201).

 The course includes lectures, discussions, readings, in-class individual and group exercises, out-of-class weekly science blog assignments, and an ongoing final project to develop one in-depth feature article that could be published.

 The course grade is assigned based on student performance with the following breakdown per requirement: 30% in-class exercises, 30% weekly science blogging, and 40% in-depth science article final project.